-The Chaplaincy outer door is kept unlocked at all times when there is access to the library.
-The out-of-hours entrance to the library is opposite the entrance to the Chaplaincy.
-When there is no access to the library or when the University is closed for a long period, for example, over the Christmas closure, the Chaplaincy outer door will be locked.
+Open at the same times as the University, other than when the University is open for a special event.
 The Chaplaincy Quiet Room and Prayer Room and Ablution facilities are kept open at all times except when there are safety reasons for them to be locked.